All Episodes

 I think that's clear.

-After Marjorie Taylor Green wild at the mob.
+After Marjorie Taylor Greene wild up.

-Okay, I'm Michael, you keep saying that these girls consented to having sex with him despite being 16.
+Okay, Michael, you keep saying that these girls consented to having sex with him despite being 16.

-The entire point of the law is that oh, so now it's not 16 anymore?
+The entire point of the law is that, oh, so now it's not 16 anymore?

 He didn't.